the-startup-stack/docs/_bootstrapping/bootstrap-the-cluster.md

 ---
-title: 02.
-Bootstrapping the cluster
+title: Bootstrapping the cluster
 order: 2
+show: false
 ---

 This is a completely optional stage and you can delay this to later when you